 Within these molding categories, there are a variety of processing methods that have their benefits.
 Let us have a look at all of them for a better understanding.

 In this molding category, there is a processing of composite materials.

-These materials are cured inside a two-sided mold or a vacuum bag and closed to the atmosphere.
-There are two cases that closed molding may be considered for, and they are if there is a requirement of high production volume and if there is a two-sided finish that is needed.
+Cured inside a two-sided mold or a vacuum bag, then closed to the atmosphere.
+The closed molding has been considered when, the requirement of high production volume and during a two-sided finish.